-7. Privacy Training
+8. Privacy Training

+All new users are required to complete the privacy training in order to gain access to the HMIS.
 All individuals with access to PPI are required to complete formal training in privacy requirements at least annually.

-8. Participating Agency/project Privacy Statements
+9. Participating Agency/project Privacy Statements